awsdocs/amazon-ec2-user-guide/doc_source/ami-tools-commands.md

 ### Options<a name="upload-bundle-parameters"></a>

 `-b, --bucket` *bucket*
 The name of the Amazon S3 bucket in which to store the bundle, followed by an optional '/'\-delimited path prefix\.
 If the bucket doesn't exist, it's created if the bucket name is available\.
+Additionally, if the bucket doesn't exist and the AMI tools version is 1\.5\.18 or later, this command sets the ACLs for the bucket\.
 Required: Yes

 `-a, --access-key` *access\_key\_id*